 Science Education Title: Torque

-Overview: The goal of this experiment will be to understand the components of torque and to balance multiple torques on a system in order to achieve equilibrium.
+Overview: The goal of this experiment is to understand the components of torque and to balance multiple torques on a system in order to achieve equilibrium.

-Much like how a force causes a linear acceleration a torque causes a rotational acceleration.
+Much like how a force causes a linear acceleration, torque is a force that causes a rotational acceleration.
 It is defined as the product of a force and the distance the force is from the axis of rotation.
 If the sum of the torques on a system is equal to zero the system will not have any angular acceleration.

 Principles of Torque: A torque is defined as the product of a force applied at some distance from the axis of rotation.